Dr-Groot/SQL/syntax.md

 ```sql
 SELECT * FROM TABLE_NAME;
 ```
-> Above will allow all the element of the table to be displayed as * means all colomns
+> Above statement will allow all the element of the table to be displayed as * means all columns

-Sql keyword are not case sensitive, which means
+SQL keyword are not Case Sensitive, which means
 ```sql
 select = SELECT
 ```

 > Why semicolons in the end of the Query?

 Semicolon is the standard way to separate each SQL statement in database systems that allow more than one SQL statement to be executed in the same call to the server.